How Can I Hold Physical Gold in an IRA?

 One of the easiest ways to invest in physical gold is to purchase shares in exchange-traded funds (ETF).
 These funds allow investors to gain exposure to the price movement of physical gold without actually holding the metal itself.
 This makes ETFs a great choice for those who want to invest in physical gold, but don’t necessarily want to hold the actual metal.

-See also What You Need to Know About Owning IRA Eligible Gold
+See also Pros and Cons of Having Gold IRA: What You Need to Know Before Investing

 There are several ETFs that offer exposure to physical gold including SPDR Gold Trust (NYSEARCA:GLD), iShares Silver Trust (NASDAQOTH:SLV), Market Vectors Gold Miners ETF (NYSEARCA:GDXJ) and PowerShares DB Commodity Index Bullion Fund (NASDAQ:DBLL).